UK Police Officer Annual Salary 2023-24

 - |

-Police Service Northern Ireland (PSNI) Officer Salaries 2022-23
+Police Service Northern Ireland (PSNI) Officer Salaries 2024

-Officers will progress to the next Pay Point (PP) upon each year of service.
-PP1(a) refers to commencement as trainee, PP1(b) upon commencement as a probationary constable (source).
+Generally, officers progress to the next Pay Point (PP) upon each year of service.
+But for the first two probationary years, PSNI state that officers stay at PP1 (source).
 Note that the basic salary information excludes the supplementary allowances given to all officers on top of basic.
 For example, the Competency Related Threshold Payments (CRTP) of £1.2k is paid to officers the year after reaching top PP, while the PSNI 'Transitional Allowance' of £3.6k is paid throughout.
 That means you can in practical terms add £3.6k to all the below figures, then another £1.2k for those at the top pay point (PP).

-Officers will progress to the next Pay Point (PP) upon each year of service.
-PP1(a) refers to commencement as trainee, PP1(b) upon commencement as a probationary constable (source).
+Generally, officers progress to the next Pay Point (PP) upon each year of service.
+But for the first two probationary years, PSNI state that officers stay at PP1 (source).
 Note that the basic salary information excludes the supplementary allowances given to all officers on top of basic.
 For example, the Competency Related Threshold Payments (CRTP) of £1.2k is paid to officers the year after reaching top PP, while the PSNI 'Transitional Allowance' of £3.6k is paid throughout.
 That means you can in practical terms add £3.6k to all the below figures, then another £1.2k for those at the top pay point (PP).

 POLICE CONSTABLE |